jameskelly33/Milestone-Project-4-LangSchool/README.md

 ### **On Every Page**

 **Navigation**

 On every page there is a standard, collapsible nav bar built using Bootstrap 5 classes that shows the website’s name and brand in the top left.
-There are links for the homepage, a dropdown menu for the course library offering options for General English, Business, Acadmic and Under 16s courses with an option to view all courses as week.
+There are links for the homepage, a dropdown menu for the course library offering options for General English, Business, Academic and Under 16s courses with an option to view all courses as week.
 The next link is for the site's Level Test and the fourth nav-link is for the site's blog.
 On the right are options to log in / register.
 If a user is logged in then the login and register links are replaced with User profile and log out links.

 ![A screenshot of the navbar](media/readme_images/homepage/navbar.png "Screenshot of the navbar")

 ![A screenshot of the navbar on mobile](media/readme_images/homepage/mobile_navbar.png "Screenshot of the navbar on mobile")

 **Footer**